cribb/postpan/README.md

 - first frame of each video
 - the intensity projection(s) of each video (max, min, and/or mean)

-The format of the output file has not yet been decided, but it could be hdf5, json, mat, sqlite, but cannot be straight-text.
+The format of the output file has not yet been decided.
+It could be hdf5, json, mat, sqlite, but cannot be straight-text.